Spatial justice: Recognitional Dimensions of Spatial Justice

 A third key dimension of spatial justice concerns the politics of recognition.
 While distributive justice focuses on the allocation of material goods and procedural justice on participatory processes, recognitional spatial justice examines how social identities, cultural practices, and group-based experiences are acknowledged—or misrecognised—within spatial planning and governance frameworks.

 Philosopher Nancy Fraser has argued that full justice requires more than economic redistribution or procedural inclusion; it also demands cultural recognition, especially of those whose identities have been historically devalued or stigmatised in public institutions.
 In Fraser’s framework, misrecognition is not simply a psychological injury, but a form of institutionalised subordination that can impede one’s ability to participate as a peer in social life—a concept she calls participatory parity.

 In the spatial domain, misrecognition manifests when the lived experiences, spatial practices, or territorial claims of minoritised groups—such as Indigenous peoples, informal settlement dwellers, or racialised communities—are rendered invisible, stereotyped, or pathologised in planning processes and urban policy.
 This can occur through cultural erasure, displacement, or the imposition of spatial norms that privilege dominant social groups.

 Political theorist Iris Marion Young similarly argued that justice requires attending to the specificity of group-based oppression and to the ways in which spatial relations are implicated in the reproduction of domination.
-From this perspective, a purely universalist model of spatial planning—one that treats all subjects as formally equal without regard for historical injustice or cultural specificity—can perpetuate spatial injustices by failing to account for the differentiated needs, voices, and rights of affected groups.
+From this perspective, a purely universalist model of spatial planning—one that treats all subjects as formally equal without regard for historical injustice or cultural specificity—can perpetuate spatial injustice by failing to account for the differentiated needs, voices, and rights of affected groups.

 A tripartite model of spatial justice developed at the Delft University of Technology integrates three core dimensions: distributive, procedural, and recognitional justice.
 Influenced by the work of Nancy Fraser, Iris Marion Young, and Edward Soja, the model conceptualises spatial justice as emerging from the dynamic interaction of these dimensions.
-It has been applied in planning theory, participatory research, and pedagogy (Rocco, 2026, Routledge).
+It has been applied in planning theory, participatory research, and pedagogy (Rocco, 2020, Routledge).

 Recognitional spatial justice thus calls for an ethic of pluralism, historical awareness, and spatial sensitivity.
 This involves designing policies and spaces that acknowledge the presence and dignity of diverse groups, engage with their epistemologies and practices, and redress symbolic and material exclusions.
 In this view, recognition is not merely a matter of respect or inclusion, but a political act that reshapes the spatial ordering of society in more just and democratic ways.